Low degree conjecture implies sharp computational thresholds in stochastic block model: Low-degree lower bound beyond constant number of blocks

 \begin{proof} In this proof, we stick to the notations of \cite{pmlr-v134-bandeira21a}.
 The only modification we need is that the size of the $\delta$-net of the unit sphere in $\R^k$, denoted by $C(\delta, k)$, is equal to $\exp(O_\delta(k))$.
 The size of the $\delta$-net $C(\delta, k)$ is crucial in Proposition 6.4 and Proposition 6.5 of \cite{pmlr-v134-bandeira21a} and is treated as constant in the proof of Theorem 2.16 and Theorem 2.20 of \cite{pmlr-v134-bandeira21a}.

 By plugging $C(\delta, k)=O_\delta(\exp(k))$ into the upper bound of the small deviation term $L_1$ in the proof of Theorem 2.16 of \cite{pmlr-v134-bandeira21a}, it follows that we have $\Norm{L^{\leq D}} = O_\delta(\exp(k))$ for the likelihood ratio $L$ and $D \leq o(n/\log(n))$.
-Then, the bound on low-degree likelihood ratio of k-SBM follows from the same reduction as in proof of Theorem 2.20 of \cite{pmlr-v134-bandeira21a}. \end{proof}
+Then, the bound on low-degree likelihood ratio of k-SBM follows from the same reduction as in proof of Theorem 2.20 of \cite{pmlr-v134-bandeira21a}, and we get $\e^2 d/(1-d/n)\leq 1$.
+As $d=o(n)$, we get the claimed bound on low-degree likelihood ratio. \end{proof}